 This recipe makes more or less 850g of chestnut spread.

-– 1.5 kilos of chestnuts (you can use already-cooked chestnuts, to reduce timings and make it even easier)
+- 1.5 kilos of chestnuts (you can use already-cooked chestnuts)

-– 300g sugar (also depends on how ripe and sweet your chestnuts are)
+- 300g sugar (adjust depending on how ripe and sweet your chestnuts are)

 - 200 ml of water